Hard Drive – Replacing Parts

 Head Stack Assembly

 Above is a picture of the various components of the head stack assembly.
 This is the device thats moves back and forwards over the platters to read and write data to and from the hard drive.
-The heads on the right hand side float just above the surface of the platters and are easily damaged.
-If the heads are damaged then the whole head stack assembly must be replaced to recover data from the drice.
+If the heads are damaged then the whole head stack assembly must be replaced to recover data from the drive.
 It is also fairly common for the damaged head assembly to scrape the surface of the disk and ruin any data.
 This is why should not keep using a disk if it’s making a scratching noise as it is just digging into the disk and turning your valuable data into dust.

 Hard Drive Workbench